 Towns and villages

-- Local restaurants range from fermes auberges to Michelin starred.
-Local specialities are duck, more duck, strawberries and walnuts.
+Local restaurants range from fermes auberges to Michelin starred.
+Local specialities are duck, more duck, strawberries and walnuts, but we are finding more adventurous and intriguing places tucked away.

 Castles and gardens

-- The Manoir d’Eyrignac has world-class formal gardens; Marqueyssac has impressive hilltop box gardens
+The Manoir d’Eyrignac has world-class formal gardens; Marqueyssac has impressive hilltop box gardens and delicious ice creams – while away an afternoon while the children explore the box maze and the play areas

 - World famous cave paintings at Lascaux, Font de Gaume and Cougnac